oak-network/contracts/docs/src/src/interfaces/ICampaignPaymentTreasury.sol/interface.ICampaignPaymentTreasury.md

 |`amount`|`uint256`|The amount of the line item (denominated in pledge token).|

 ### ExternalFees
-Represents external fees associated with a payment.
+Represents metadata about external fees associated with a payment.

+These values are informational only and do not affect treasury balances or transfers.

 ```solidity